obrown23/react-router-lab/part-ii.md

 }
 ```

+**IMPORTANT INFO**: The alphavantage API response is built in a pretty strange way.
+Since it has spaces and numbers in it's JSON keys, we are unable to use dot notation.
+Instead, use bracket syntax... for example `res.data["Meta Data"]["2.
+Symbol"]` will return `MSFT`

 There is a very new Object method in Javascript that can be very useful when dealing with responses like this, `Object.values()`.
 It can extract all of the values in an object and place them into an array.
 See [documentation here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/values); it's an 'experimental' feature and isn't supported in IE at all.

 See also [Object.keys()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys).